William Windom (actor)

 William Windom (September 28, 1923 – August 16, 2012) was an American actor.
 He was known as a character actor of the stage and screen.
-He is best known for his recurring role as Dr. Seth Hazlitt alongside Angela Lansbury in the CBS mystery series Murder, She Wrote (1984–1996).
+He is well known for his recurring role as Dr. Seth Hazlitt alongside Angela Lansbury in the CBS mystery series Murder, She Wrote and his intense guest role as Commodore Matt Decker in Star Trek.

 Windom made his television debut in 1949 in the NBC anthology series The Philco Television Playhouse.
 He continued acting in shows such as Studio One, Masterpiece Playhouse, Omnibus, and Kraft Television Theatre.
 During this time, he also appeared on The Twilight Zone, Gunsmoke, Mission: Impossible, and Star Trek.
 He then gained acclaim in his television career for his portrayal of cartoonist John Monroe in the short-lived NBC sitcom My World and Welcome to It (1969–1970), winning him the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.

-He then guest-starred in various programs, including Columbo, Night Gallery, Marcus Welby M.D., and Quincy M.E. before gaining acclaim for his recurring role on the CBS mystery series Murder, She Wrote (1986-1996), portraying Dr. Seth Hazlitt of Cabot Cove opposite Angela Lansbury.
+He then guest-starred in various programs, including Columbo, Night Gallery, Marcus Welby M.D., and Quincy M.E. before gaining acclaim for his recurring role on the CBS mystery series Murder, She Wrote (1986–1996), portraying Dr. Seth Hazlitt of Cabot Cove opposite Angela Lansbury.
 During this time, he also appeared on other programs, including St. Elsewhere, Magnum, P.I., Newhart, L.A.
 Law, and Murphy Brown, and voiced Uncle Chuck in Sonic the Hedgehog.
 His final television appearances include roles in Ally McBeal and The District.

 Windom is also known for his film roles in the Academy Award-winning movie To Kill a Mockingbird (1962), The Americanization of Emily (1964), The Detective (1968), Brewster McCloud (1970), Escape from the Planet of the Apes (1971), Planes, Trains and Automobiles (1987), She's Having a Baby (1988), Uncle Buck (1989), Miracle on 34th Street (1994), and True Crime (1999).

 Early life

-Windom was born in Manhattan in New York City, the son of Isobel Wells (née Peckham) and Paul Windom, an architect.
-He was the great-grandson of the United States secretary of the treasury of the same name, whom the actor resembled.
+Windom was born in Manhattan in New York City, the son of Paul Windom, an architect, and Isobel Wells (née Peckham).
+He was a descendant of the United States Secretary of the Treasury of the same name.
 He attended Williams College and enlisted in the U.S. Army.
 He participated in the Army Specialized Training Program, studying at The Citadel, Antioch College, and the University of Kentucky.

 Windom became a paratrooper with Company B, 1st Battalion 508th Parachute Infantry Regiment, 82nd Airborne Division.
 While stationed in Frankfurt during the Allied occupation of Germany, he enrolled in Biarritz American University in France and became involved in theater.